DS4PS/cpp-524-sum-2020/schedule.md

 For your discussion this week, search through recent news stories until you find a story that is reporting on scientific work and making a claim.
 You can pull from whatever research you like, but limit studies to ones that look at topics that can be packaged as treatments (exercise prevents dimentia, people that drink coffee make more money, etc.).
 In other words, the recent support for string theory based upon data from the Hedron collider would be hard to package as an intervention.
 I recommend going to Google news and looking in the health or science sections.

-Find a story reporting on research that was published in peer-reviewed academic outlets.
-From what you can find in the news story, can you tell whether the study used an apples to appled comparison?
+Find a story **reporting on research that was published in PEER-REVIEWED academic outlets**.
+From what you can find in the news story, can you tell whether the study used an apples to apples comparison?
 How much information do you have about the study group, and how much detail do they provide about the construction of a "treatment" group and a "comparison" group?

 Report your findings on YellowDig with a link to the news story.